celery/celery/docs/configuration.rst

 timezone for all messages, so only enable if all workers have been upgraded.

-Disabled by default.
-UTC will be enabled by default in version 4.0.
+Enabled by default since version 3.0.

 .. setting:: CELERY_TIMEZONE